jasonaaronwilson/c-armyknife-lib/src-doc/value.md

 modification has ocurred.

-value_t's are typically only passed into functions while optional_value_result_t's are then typically returned from functions.
+value_t's are typically only passed into functions while optional_value_result_t's are typically returned from functions.

-When a value_result_t is returned you must always check for an error code before using the value component of the result. `is_ok` and `is_not_ok` make this slightly easier.
+When a value_result_t is returned you must always check for an error code before using the value component of the result. `is_ok` and `is_not_ok` make this slightly easier and easier to read.

 value_t's and value_result_t's carry no type information that can be queried at runtime and by their nature C compilers are going to do a very incomplete job of statically type checking these.
-For example you can easily put a double into a collection and successfully get back a very suspicious pointer and the compiler will not warn you about this.
+For example you can easily put a double into a collection and successfully get back this value and use it as a very suspicious pointer and the compiler will not warn you about this.
 So collections aren't as safe as in other languages at either compile or run-time.
 (Java's collections (when generic types are *not* used), are not "safe" at compile time but are still dynamically safe.)

-On the positive side, this also means you haven't paid a price to prevent these errors at runtime and so in theory your code can run faster.
+On the positive side, the lack of dynamic typing means you haven't paid a price to maintain these and in theory your code can run faster.

-If C had a richer type-system, namely generic types,, I think we could catch all all potential type errors at compile time and even allow storing "values" larger than 64bits "inline".
+If C had a richer type-system, namely generic types, we could catch all all potential type errors at compile time and potentially even allow storing "values" larger than 64bits "inline" with a little more magic.

-The most common things to use as keys are strings, integers, and pointers (while common values are strings, integers, pointers and booleans).
-We make these convient but not quite type safe though you can make things a little safer by using typedef and inline functions.
+The most common things to use as keys are strings, integers, and pointers (while common association values are strings, integers, pointers and booleans).

+Our primary goal is to make collections convenient.
+Using typedef and inline functions you can also make these safer at compile time.

 ## @function is_not_ok